Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Deployment: Agents, Benchmarks, and the Computer-Use Stack

 \subsection{GUI Agent Architectures}

+Figure~\ref{fig:cua} shows how a skill-equipped CUA composes a skill library, perception and grounding modules, MCP connectivity, and operating-system actions.
 The state of the art in CUA architectures has progressed rapidly.
 UI-TARS~\cite{qin2025uitars}, introduced in January 2025, established new baselines across ten GUI benchmarks through enhanced perception, unified action modeling, and System-2 reasoning.
 Its successor, UI-TARS-2~\cite{wang2025uitars2}, introduced a data flywheel for scalable trajectory generation and stabilized multi-turn RL training, reaching 47.5\% on OSWorld and 73.3\% on AndroidWorld.

 Agent S2~\cite{agashe2025agents2} proposed a compositional generalist-specialist framework with a Mixture-of-Grounding mechanism for precise GUI localization, achieving 18.9\% and 32.7\% relative improvements over Claude Computer Use and UI-TARS, respectively, on OSWorld.